brownrl/recipes_mcp/README.md

 Recipes MCP Server
 =======================

-This MCP server sits alongside your AI code agent and provides it with a handy tool to manage and interact with a recipe database for coding.
+This MCP server sits alongside your AI code agent and provides it with a handy tools to manage and interact with a recipe database for coding.
+This will help your AI agent remember coding patterns, best practices, and common solutions that you or your team use frequently.
+AKA, a "cookbook" for your codebase!
+Tribal knowledge made easy to access.

 When your AI agent does something good, tell it: "Save what you have done to a recipe".